rust-community/rustbridge/workshops/mondrian-pattern/README.md

 Your rust compiler will work for some time now

-&#9654;&#9654; Then, see what happens: can you see a very minimal mondrian pattern (a red rectangle with a black frame) in a window?
+&#9654;&#9654; Then, see what happens: can you see a very minimal Mondrian pattern (a red rectangle with a black frame) in a window?

 + In windows, it happens that the window is hidden behind other open windows.